The Houston-based power generator Dynegy has recently expanded into two states and looks toward additional development, too.

 Dynegy’s municipal aggregation and residential sales were 9.8 TWh in 2016, up from 8.6 TWh in 2015.

-“Dynegy, a valued partner to Good Energy, is an excellent example of how the energy providers can enter a market and provide benefits for customers while being profitable,” says Good Energy Managing Partner Javier Barrios.
+“Dynegy, a valued partner to Good Energy, is an excellent example of how the energy providers can enter a market and provide benefits for customers while being profitable,” says Javier Barrios, Managing Partner of Good Energy, an energy company, which provides consulting services to communities in New York, New Jersey, Massachusetts and several other states.
 “Dynegy’s success is also a testament to the continued interest and growth of community energy aggregation.”

 Dynegy operates power-generating facilities for businesses and residents throughout the Northeast, Mid-Atlantic, Midwest, and Texas.
 The Houston-based company generates more than 31,000 megawatts of electricity, powering the homes of 25 million Americans.